 Salaam.
 I'm Shahirah.
 I'm from the cosmopolitan city of Kuala Lumpur, Malaysia but I have lived in various parts of New Zealand for a decade and I absolutely love it.

 Media and communications became my passion ever since I watched a documentary called "Born into Brothels".
 It made me believe in the importance of telling our stories and listening to stories about people we think we have little in common with as part of our endeavour to educate the human heart and mind.
 Following that, I graduated from the University of Otago in December 2011 with a Bachelor of Arts in Communication Studies and obtained several kinds of work experience in the media and fashion industries.
-Not too long after that, I obtained a Master's degree in Media Studies at the University of Victoria, Wellington by researching the role of social media and social movements in the Middle East and North Africa (MENA) region.
+A few years later, I obtained a Master's degree in Media Studies at the University of Victoria, Wellington by researching the role of social media and social movements in the Middle East and North Africa (MENA) region.

 This blog is my creative outlet and an avenue for me to articulate my never ending stream of thoughts.
 I've named my blog 'Colours of My Life' as I tend to think of life and everything it entails in terms of colours.
-My parents were lecturers who were involved in the design industry therefore discussions about forms, textures, patterns and colours have been a big part of my life since I was very young.
+My parents were professors who also worked in the design industry, therefore discussions about forms, textures, patterns and colours have been a big part of my life since I was very young.

 Blogging has allowed me to connect with many interesting people around the world and I find that illuminating.
 I thrive on finding the common ground between myself and others who differ from me in terms of race, faith, gender, nationality and culture.